JiauZhang/gn/docs/reference.md

   2. Execute the build config file identified by .gn to set up the global variables and default toolchain name.
 Any arguments, variables, defaults, etc. set up in this file will be visible to all files in the build.
+     Any values set in the `default_args` scope will be merged into subsequent `declare_args()` scopes and override the default values.

+  3. Process the --args command line option or load the arguments from the args.gn file in the build directory.
+These values will be merged into any subsequent declare_args() scope (after the `default_args` are merged in) to override the default values.
+See `help buildargs` for more on how args are handled.

+  4. Load the BUILDCONFIG.gn file and create a dedicated scope for it.

-  3. Load the //BUILD.gn (in the source root directory).
+  5. Load the //BUILD.gn (in the source root directory).
 The BUILD.gn file is executed in a scope whose parent scope is the BUILDCONFIG.gn file, i.e., only the definitions in the BUILDCONFIG.gn file exist.

-  4. If the BUILD.gn file imports other files, each of those other files is executed in a separate scope whose parent is the BUILDCONFIG.gn file, i.e., no definitions from the importing BUILD.gn file are available.
+  5. If the BUILD.gn file imports other files, each of those other files is executed in a separate scope whose parent is the BUILDCONFIG.gn file, i.e., no definitions from the importing BUILD.gn file are available.
 When the imported file has been fully processed, its scope